Location : Burkina Faso, rural communes

 Morija supports the Pupils’ Parents Associations in setting up school canteens.
 Parents are involved just as well in the management of canteens as in their supply.

-In some schools, the two canteens are mothers of students who have been trained in the rules of personal hygiene and food.
+In some schools, the two canteens ladies are mothers of students who have been trained in personal and food hygiene practices.